CS2103AUG2016-T13-C3/addressbook-level4/docs/UserGuide.md

 <!--- @@author a0126633j --->
 #### Finding tasks: `find`
 Finds all input entries specified by the type (deadlines/ floating tasks/ events) whose names or tags is a substring of the given keywords.<br>
-Find MM-DD-YYY also returns deadlines/events on the specified date time.
+Find DD-MMM-YYY also returns deadlines/events on the specified date time.
 If the type is not specified, all entries containing the keyword will be displayed. <br>
 Format: `find [f|d|e] KEYWORD  [MORE KEYWORDS]`

 > * The search is case insensitive.
 > * The order of the keywords does not matter. e.g. `Race Car` will match `Car race`
-> * Only the task names are searched.
+> * Task names, tags and date can be searched.
 > * Part of the words will be matched e.g. `Han` will match `Hans`
 > * Task matching at least one keyword will be returned (i.e. `OR` search).
     e.g. `Work` will match `workout daily`